Gathering relevant data is the single most important thing in data-driven web development and personalization.

 Conversions and transactions

 A conversion is an action you want your website visitors to take, such as purchasing a product, signing up for a newsletter, downloading a brochure, or watching a video.
-The most common type of conversion is a transaction, that is, a purchase of one or more products.
+The most common type of conversion is a transaction, that is, the simultaneous purchase of one or more products.

 Conversion tracking means counting conversions and transactions, and attributing them to modifications.
 Conversion and transaction data is stored in the Frosmo back end.
-Conversion tracking is essential to measure both the business performance of the site and Frosmo's impact on it.
+Conversion tracking is essential for measuring the business performance of your site as well as Frosmo's impact on that performance.

 Setting up conversion and transaction tracking